alexis-gss/alexis-gss/README.md

 ### Hello and welcome everyone on my Github account !

-### I'm Alexis and i'm a young developper full stack.
+### I'm Alexis, i'm a developper full stack and database conceptor.

 </br>